microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/outFile.md

 ---
 display: "Out File"
-oneline: "Specify a file that bundles all outputs into one JavaScript file.
-If [`declaration`](#declaration) is true, also designates a file that bundles all .d.ts output."
+oneline: "Deprecated setting.
+Use a bundler instead."
 ---

+This option is deprecated in TypeScript 6.0 and later.
+Use a bundler like esbuild, Rollup, Vite, or webpack instead.

 If specified, all _global_ (non-module) files will be concatenated into the single output file specified.